Politics of the United States Virgin Islands

-Politics of the United States Virgin Islands takes place in a framework of a presidential representative democratic dependency, whereby the Governor is the head of the local government, and of a multi-party system.
+Politics of the United States Virgin Islands takes place in a framework of a presidential representative democratic dependency, whereby the governor is the head of the territory's government, and of a multi-party system.
 United States Virgin Islands are an unincorporated and organized territory of the United States, administered by the Office of Insular Affairs of the United States Department of the Interior.
 Executive power is exercised by the local government of the Virgin Islands.
 The judiciary is independent of the executive and the legislature.

 Virgin Islands residents are U.S. citizens but the territory has no electoral votes to cast for the president or vice president of the U.S. The territory participates in the nominating processes (caucuses).
 Citizens cannot elect voting members of Congress.
 However, in the U.S. House of Representatives, they are represented by a delegate, who can vote in congressional committees but not in the House itself.
-Such delegates can speak on the U.S. House floor, introduce bills and offer amendments but cannot vote during business as the Committee as the Whole or on final passage of legislation.
+Such delegates can speak on the U.S. House floor, introduce bills and offer amendments but cannot vote during business as the Committee of the Whole or on final passage of legislation.
 The USVI has been allowed to have non-voting representation since 1972.

-The current Delegate to the United States House of Representatives from the U.S. Virgin Islands is Stacey Plaskett.
+Federal representation

 Virgin Islands residents can vote fully in all elections if they become a resident of one of the 50 U.S. states.
 If residents of one of the 50 states become residents of the Virgin Islands, they can no longer vote for President or for voting members of Congress.

-A federal lawsuit since 2011 in the District Court of the Virgin Islands and now before the Washington, D.C., Circuit Court is currently pending to provide Virgin Islanders with the fundamental right to be represented in Congress and vote for U.S. President.
-The federal case is Civil No. 3:11-cv-110, Charles v.
-U.S. Federal Elections Commission.
-A similar case was filed in the Superior Court of the Virgin Islands against the local Board of Elections.
-The cases allege it was racial discrimination present in an all-white and segregated Congress of 1917 that was the impetus to deny the right to vote to a majority non-white constituency.
-The local case is also pending a decision.
+The voting rights of Virgin Islanders have been the subject of litigation.
+A federal lawsuit was filed in 2011 in the District Court of the Virgin Islands and was subsequently appealed to the Washington, D.C., Circuit Court of Appeals, to provide Virgin Islanders with the fundamental right to be represented in Congress and vote for U.S. President.
+A similar lawsuit was filed in 2020.